9.6 Water quality issues beyond the point of supply (updated 2025)

 Some recommended actions that water suppliers can take to minimise the risks associated with interaction of internal plumbing and supplied drinking water are:

 Prepare information for customers on water quality issues that may have an adverse impact on their internal plumbing.
+This could be done in collaboration with relevant health authorities and/or drinking water regulators.

 Provide advice to customers with large reticulated networks on water quality issues that may arise from having stagnant water within their pipe networks.